magicblock-labs/Solana.Unity-Core/CONTRIBUTING.rst

     your own code.
 -   Describe what actually happened.
 Include the full traceback if there was an exception.
--   List your .NET and Sol.Unity versions.
+-   List your .NET and Solana.Unity versions.
 If possible, check if this issue is already fixed in the latest releases or the latest code in the repository.